QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 - You must also revert the private volume with `qvm-volume revert <template>:private`.
   This requires you to have an old revision of the private volume, which does not exist with the current default config.
-  However, if you don't have anything important in the private volume (likely for a TemplateVM), then you can work around this by just resetting the private volume with `qvm-volume import --no-resize <template>:private /dev/null`.
+  However, if you don't have anything important in the private volume (likely for a template), then you can work around this by just resetting the private volume with `qvm-volume import --no-resize <template>:private /dev/null`.

 - The saved revision of the volumes must be uncompromised.
   With the default `revisions_to_keep=1` for the root volume, you must **not** have started the template since the compromising action.